matheusb432/cpp-course/notes/01-fundamentals.md

 - Variables enable moving data in memory in a more convenient way than just using their memory addresses.
 In _Assembly_, the equivalent of binding to a variable would be moving a value to a memory location (e.g. `mov eax, 5`).

+- Initializing variables with `{}` sets them to their default value, so `int x {}` sets x to 0.
+It's often best practice to do so as reading uninitialized variables can cause UB.

 ### Constants

 _Constants_ are variables whose value cannot be changed after initialization.
 They are declared with the `const` keyword.